 In conclusion, the findings of our analysis suggest that the endometriosis therapy of focus for this review provides marginal increases in quality-adjusted survival over no active treatment.
-With the evidence available at this time and the projected price, the estimated cost-effectiveness of elagolix 200 mg twice daily falls within the range of \$50,000 to \$150,000 per QALY gained.
+With the evidence available at this time, the estimated cost-effectiveness of elagolix 200 mg twice daily falls within the range of \$50,000 to \$150,000 per QALY gained.